Sustainable Firewood Sourcing: Cutting, Splitting, and Seasoning

 Another case involved a community cooperative in Maine.
 They switched from random scavenging to a "Timber Stand Improvement" (TSI) plan.
 Within two years, they documented a 15% increase in the growth rate of their premium sawtimber oaks because they removed competing "low-grade" species for firewood, effectively making their fuel a byproduct of forest improvement.

-Comparison of Fuel Prep
+Fuel Prep Comparison

 Tool/Method Best For Efficiency Rating Primary Benefit